mbogner/kafka-kraft2/README.md

 * Then simply start the docker-compose setup: `docker compose up -d`

 The setup also includes a health indicator by the use of netcat.

+For connections from your dev machine you need to add `/etc/hosts` entries for kraft1, kraft2 and kraft3 targeting 127.0.0.1.
+Then you can use `kraft1:9192,kraft2:9193,kraft3:9194` as your broker connection string.